grafana/mimir/docs/sources/operators-guide/configuring/about-runtime-configuration.md

 ## Runtime configuration of per-tenant limits

-The primary use case for the runtime configuration file is that it allows you to set and adjust limits for each tenant in Grafana Mimir.
-Doing so lets you set limits that are appropriate for each tenant based on their ingest and query needs.
+The runtime configuration file is primarily used to set and adjust limits that are appropriate for each tenant based on their ingest and query needs.

 The values that are defined in the limits section of your YAML configuration define the default set of limits that are applied to tenants.
-For example, if you set the `ingestion_rate` to 25,000 in your YAML configuration file, any tenant in your cluster that is sending more than 25,000 samples per second (SPS) will be rate limited.
+For example, if you set the `ingestion_rate` to `25,000` in your YAML configuration file, any tenant in your cluster that sends more than 25,000 samples per second (SPS) is rate limited.

 You can use the runtime configuration file to override this behavior.
-For example, if you have a tenant (`tenant1`) that needs to send twice as many data points as the current limit, and you have another tenant (`tenant2`) that needs to send three times as many data points, you can modify the contents of your runtime configuration file:
+For example, if you have a tenant (`tenant1`) that needs to send twice as many data points as the current limit, and you have another tenant (`tenant2`) that needs to send three times as many data points, you can modify the contents of your runtime configuration file as follows:

 ```yaml
 overrides: